Learn how to Place Pending Orders

 Where to Place Pending Orders with Elliott Waves Theory

-The decision to trade with pending orders is one that should come after wave counting is completed on bigger time frames and patterns on those time frames indicate a specific outcome.
-Again, it is worth emphasizing here that counting or labeling waves should NEVER be made at current prices, as current price action needs to confirm the labeling on the bigger time frames.
+The decision to trade with pending orders is one that should come after wave counting is completed on longer timeframes, and when patterns on those timeframes indicate a specific outcome.
+Again, it is worth emphasising here that counting or labelling waves should NEVER be done at current prices, as current price action needs to confirm the labelling on the longer timeframes.
 As mentioned so far here on our Forex Trading Academy, Elliott found that waves are of two types: impulsive and corrective.
-Based on the type of the move a market is making and where it is forming, pending orders can be used.
+Based on the type of move the market is making and where it is forming, pending orders can be used.

 Using Pending Orders with Impulsive Waves

 Impulsive waves offer a great opportunity to use pending orders in order to ride the extended wave.
-This means that it is mandatory to know what kind of impulsive wave the market is about to form, and one can now that only by trading it.
-It is impossible to know in advance the type of the impulsive wave (3rd, 1st, or 5th wave extension), but it is possible to know that a five-waves structure is about to form.
-From this moment on, considering the most likely and least likely wave to be extended, a trader can use pending orders to trade.
-The most likely scenario calls for the third wave to be the extended one and after the initial spike higher/lower (depending if the impulsive move is bullish or bearish), a pending buy limit/sell limit can be placed.
-Careful about the retracement level though!
-Waiting for the 61.8% retracement level may end up in missing the whole five-waves structure as such a retracement is not mandatory for the 2nd wave.
-The stop loss for the pending order should be the beginning of the impulsive wave (start of the 1st wave), and the take profit can be obtained by calculating 161.8% extension based on the length of the 1st wave.
-This will give a general idea about where the 3rd will end.
-If the take profit comes with price forming a five-waves structure for the 3rd wave, it means a 3rd wave extension has taken place.
-However, if the take profit is hit but the move from the end of the 2nd wave until the end of the 3rd wave is not considered to be impulsive, another pending order can be placed.
-Because the move that was supposed to be the 3rd wave is not impulsive, it means it is corrective, and traders start to suspect a running correction took place.
-The concept of a running correction will be explained later in our Forex Trading Academy.
-The next thing to do is to place a pending buy stop order (if the trend is bullish) or sell stop order (if the impulsive wave is bearish) in order to benefit from the next push that the market will make.
-This next push should still be equal with 161.8% of the length of the 1st wave, only it will be applied from higher/lower levels.
+This means that it is mandatory to know what kind of impulsive wave the market is about to form, and one can only know that by trading it.
+It is impossible to know in advance the type of the impulsive wave (third-, first-, or fifth-wave extension), but it is possible to know that a five-wave structure is about to form.
+From this moment on, considering the most likely and least likely waves to be extended, a trader can use pending orders to trade.
+The most likely scenario calls for the third wave to be the extended one, and after the initial spike higher/lower (depending on whether the impulsive move is bullish or bearish), a pending buy limit/sell limit can be placed.
+You must be careful about the retracement level though!
+Waiting for the 61.8% retracement level may end up in missing the whole five-wave structure, as such a retracement is not mandatory for the second wave.
+The stop loss for the pending order should be the beginning of the impulsive wave (start of the first wave), and the take profit can be obtained by calculating 161.8% extension based on the length of the first wave.
+This will give a general idea of where the third wave will end.
+If the take profit comes with the price forming a five-wave structure for the third wave, it means a third-wave extension has taken place.
+However, if the take profit is hit, but the move from the end of the second wave until the end of the third wave is not considered to be impulsive, another pending order can be placed.
+Because the move that was supposed to be the third wave is not impulsive, it means it is corrective, and traders start to suspect that a running correction has taken place.
+(The concept of a running correction will be explained later in our Forex Trading Academy.)
+The next thing to do is to place a pending buy stop order (if the trend is bullish), or sell stop order (if the impulsive wave is bearish), in order to benefit from the next push that the market makes.
+This next push should still be equal to 161.8% of the length of the first wave, except that it will be applied from higher/lower levels.

 Using Pending Orders with Corrective Waves

 When it comes to corrective waves, using pending orders is a bit more complicated.
-For this, one needs to know if a correction is a simple or a complex one, and upon clarifying that, pending orders can be used.
-In order to prepare for our next subjects to be covered on the Forex Trading Academy, the basic simple corrections will be listed here, illustrating the possibility to trade them with pending orders.
+For this, one needs to know whether a correction is a simple or a complex one; and having clarified that, pending orders can be used.
+In order to prepare for our next subjects to be covered on the Forex Trading Academy, the basic simple corrections will be listed here, illustrating the possibility of trading them with pending orders.

 Pending Orders with Zigzags

-A zigzag is a simple correction that has an a-b-c structure, and waves a and c are impulsive, while the b-wave is the only corrective wave.
-As a rule, the b-wave cannot end beyond 61.8% retracement when compared with the a-wave.
-Therefore, what traders do is to place pending sell limit orders (in a bearish zigzag) or buy limit ones (in a bullish zigzag) in order to find the perfect entry for the c-wave to come.
+A zigzag is a simple correction that has an a-b-c structure, with waves a and c being impulsive, while the b-wave is the only corrective wave.
+As a rule, the b-wave cannot end beyond 61.8% retracement compared to the a-wave.
+Therefore, what traders do is to place pending sell limit orders (in a bearish zigzag) or buy limit orders (in a bullish zigzag) in order to find the perfect entry for the c-wave to come.

 Pending Orders with Flats

-Flats are the most complicated simple corrections as there are no less than ten types of flats the market can form.
-In a flat, that has an a-b-c structure as well, only the c-wave is an impulsive one, while waves a and b are corrective in nature.
+Flats are the most complicated simple corrections, as there are no less than 10 types of flats the market can form.
+In a flat, which also has an a-b-c structure, only the c-wave is an impulsive one, while waves a and b are corrective in nature.

-As opposite to zigzags, the b-wave is mandatory to end beyond the 61.8% level.
-However, it is not recommended to use pending orders to trade the end of the b-wave in a flat as this one has virtually no limitations.
+As is the opposite to the case with zigzags, it is mandatory for the b-wave to end beyond the 61.8% level.
+However, it is not recommended to use pending orders to trade the end of the b-wave in a flat, as this one has virtually no limitations.
 It can easily exceed the start of the a-wave, and therefore one cannot find a safe place for a proper stop loss.

 Pending Orders with Triangles

-The examples in this article are only meant to show you the importance of having a trading plan and using pending orders should be part of any trading plan.
-In turn, this would lead to profitable trades.
+The examples in this article are only meant to show you the importance of having a trading plan, and using pending orders should be part of any trading plan.
+In turn, this will lead to profitable trades.